Xangis/Trigram/README.md

 change the path in the Makefile.

 This should also build on Windows, but you'll have to create your own Visual Studio project.
 There are two .hpp and two .cpp files, so that should be easy.
-Ssetting paths and libraries in Visual Studio is the most annoying part of creating a project, and wxWidgets is a particular nuisance in that respect.
+Setting paths and libraries in Visual Studio is the most annoying part of creating a project, and wxWidgets is a particular nuisance in that respect.